awsdocs/amazon-redshift-management-guide/doc_source/redshift-iam-access-control-overview.md

 #### Example 2: Restricting Access by Using the redshift:RequestTag Condition Key<a name="redshift-policy-resources.resource-permissions-example2"></a>

-You can use the following IAM policy to allow a user to create an Amazon Redshift cluster only if the command to create the cluster includes a tag named `usage` and a tag value of `production`\.
+Use the following IAM policy to let a user create an Amazon Redshift cluster only if the command to create the cluster includes a tag named `usage` and a tag value of `production`\.

 ```
 {